popolo-project/popolo-spec/specs/index.md

     </tr>
   </tbody>
 </table>

+The inventory of terms from the surveyed specifications is captured in an [appendix](/appendices/terms.html).

 The [subdocuments](#classes-and-properties) in the next section describe specific standard reuse.
 Some impose cardinality and range restrictions on the properties of the above specifications, in order to allow for a simpler JSON serialization.